Featherlist vs Obsidian

 Core app is free.
 Sync and Publish are paid add-ons.

 No. They solve different problems.
-Obsidian is your knowledge base; Featherlist is your daily execution layer.
+Obsidian is your knowledge base; Featherlist is the capture-to-follow-through layer that catches what should move.
 One feeds the other.

 Featherlist is cloud-based and works as a PWA.
 Your data is stored securely but not locally.
 If local-first is a hard requirement, Obsidian is the better choice for note-taking.